atmosx/pritory/README.md

 # Summary
 **Pritory** is an [open source](http://en.wikipedia.org/wiki/Open_source), **price tracking application for small businesses**. **Pritory** aims to help small business owners to keep an organized and up-to-date overview of their local, regional and possibly international market for their products.
+Pritory is geared towards the Greek market, featuring a build-in ability to compare product prices against [Skroutz API](http://developer.skroutz.gr), the biggest price comparison engine in Greece.

 # Installation
 ## Introduction